-There are a total of 10 "Ocean Friendly" demonstration gardens that will be implemented throughout WBMWD's service area.
-There will be 2 installed within each of WBMWD's Direction Division boundaries to ensure even coverage throughout the service area.
+There are a total of 10-16 "Ocean Friendly" demonstration gardens that will be implemented throughout WBMWD's service area.
+There will be 2-3-4 installed within each of WBMWD's Direction Division boundaries to ensure even coverage throughout the service area.
 The estimated cost for each garden is \$35,300.
 We recognize that this may not be sufficient funding for each garden; however we will adjust the recipient sites to ensure that no more funding is needed for this task item.
 For example, there may be an instance where we have a recipient site that only requires half of the \$35,300 and another site that may require more than \$35,300.
-In these cases, we will adjust the funding accordingly within the \$353,000 total budget.
+In these cases, we will adjust the funding accordingly within the \$353,000621,988 total budget.

-(c) Centralized Irrigation Controllers
+3. Centralized Irrigation Controllers

-There are 1,117 centralized irrigation controllers that will be installed evenly throughout WBMWD's service area.
+There are 1,117558 centralized irrigation controllers that will be installed evenly throughout WBMWD's service area.
 These will be installed over the 4 year period and is the largest task of this program.
 This task involves marketing to those sites that are the most eligible candidates to receive the free devices, coordinating with HydroEarth and the site owner to install the controller devices and all its components, and ensuring proper management of the system.

-(d) Residential Controller Rebates
+4. Residential Irrigation Controller Rebates

-There are 1,350 residential irrigation controller rebates that will be marketed in this program primarily through the 40 "Ocean Friendly" classes that will be conducted but also through WBMWD's other outreach events and website.
+There are 1,350450 residential irrigation controller rebates that will be marketed in this program primarily through the 40 "Ocean Friendly" classes that will be conducted but also through WBMWD's other outreach events and website.
 Each rebate covers up to \$235 of the cost of the controller.
 A resident may choose a model that exceeds this amount but each rebate will cover only up to \$235.
-This total task amounts to \$317,250 over the 4 year period.
+This total task amounts to \$317,250105,750 over the 4 year period.
+In addition, West Basin will conduct